yuta-2001/final-silide/slides.md

   <h4 class="font-bold">First Challeng of Client Side dev</h4>
   <p class="text-gray-700 text-sm" style="margin: 0;">
     When I've joined internship in Japan, I focused on Backend side (PHP) <br />
-    PHP is "Object-oriented programming" React is "Functional programming" <br />
+    PHP is "Object-oriented programming" React is "Functional programming" PHP isn't strict for type Typescript is strict for type <br />
     Needed to understand how to cache, how to manage state, how to rerendering etc... <br />
     (This slide is using slidev (vue.js))
   </p>